On product sets of arithmetic progressions: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Yifan Jing and Cosmin Pohoata for helpful discussions about Conjecture~\ref{conj: ER}.
 We are indebted to Kevin Ford for his helpful comments and corrections to earlier versions of the paper.
 We are grateful to Kannan Soundararajan for discussions about Shiu's Theorem \cite{Shiu80} and work of Tenenbaum \cite{Ten84} and Ford \cite{Ford08}.
 We thank Fernando Xuancheng Shao for pointing out reference \cite{EGM14} after reading an earlier draft of the paper.
 We appreciate Huy Tuan Pham for his interest in and discussions on the problem.
 We thank Dimitris Koukoulopoulos for pointing out a mistake in the reference and Marc Munsch for pointing out a missing reference.
-Finally, we are indebted to Jacob Fox for encouraging us to write this paper and for carefully reading through earlier drafts of the paper and useful suggestions.
+We also thank the anonymous referee for valuable comments and feedback.
+Finally, we are indebted to Jacob Fox for encouraging us to write this paper and for carefully reading through earlier drafts of the paper and for useful suggestions.